Lobbying and Government Relations

-Lobbying-and-government-relations services play an indispensable role in big business and deliver high return on investment.
+Lobbying and government relations services play an indispensable role in big business and deliver a high return on investment.
 The separation of public and private organizations helps to reduce instances of corruption.
 However, it also means that many lawmakers don’t have the true pulse of the market when creating new policies.

 What Lobbyists Do

 When foreign entities try to move into a new market, lobbyists help to pave the way.
 If the company plans to bring in new technology that does not yet have the necessary supporting infrastructure, this is all the more important.

 Here are some of the more specific tasks lobbyists engage in when working on lobbying-and-government-relations projects:

 - Protect and defend the reputation of foreign entities and their interests

 The Benefits for Clients

 When most companies think of the results from lobbying, the assumption is that it helps them to operate in the way they want to.
 There is truth to this belief, but it’s an oversimplification of the specific advantages.

 To better understand what firm to partner with and what to ask of them, start with identifying the potential limitations you need to address.
 Lobbyists can assist even at this initial stage by acting as a soundboard for clients.
 Good lobbyists can also give you a realistic idea of your chances of success.